Assigning Project Resources

 Overbooking and Underbooking

-Note that resource assignment is not automatically limited by the time constraints of that resource.
-Such as, a resource that works 20 hours a week can be assigned to 50 hours of tasks.
+Note that resource assignment isn't automatically limited by the time constraints of that resource.
+For example, someone who works 20 hours a week can still be assigned to 50 hours of tasks.
 You must assess time reports to determine if resources are under or over their planned utilization across multiple tasks or projects.

-For example, Brenda is scheduled to work on Task 1 full time all of next week (40 hours).
-It is still possible to assign Brenda to Task 2 full-time for all of next week also, even though she will work only 40 hours total that week.
+For example, Brenda might be scheduled for Task 1 full-time next week (40 hours).
+You can still assign her to Task 2 full-time for the same week, even though she’ll only work 40 hours total.

 After resources are assigned on projects and begin to enter time against it, you can do the following: